trafficpest/strikeout/README.md

-# strike_tools
+# strikeout

-Strike tools is to help you integrate Bitcoin payments as USD Using Strike's API For your website and business.
+strikeout is to help you integrate Bitcoin payments as USD Using Strike's API For your website and business.

 Requires: